 A team of independent assessors carry out the CPD review.
 Our assessors are a mix of social workers and lay assessors.
 Our lay assessors are people with experience working in:

 - quality assurance in a social work setting or equivalent.

 How we select people for CPD review

 Every year, we randomly select 2.5% of social workers for CPD review following registration renewal.
 We will exclude you from the selection process if you:

 - have an active sanction applied to your registration from fitness to practise proceedings on the 1 December 2022.
 This includes social workers with:

 - conditions of practice

 - interim suspension

-- you joined the register (through registration or restoration) between 1 September and 30 November 2021.
+- joined the register (through registration or restoration) between 1 September and 30 November 2022.

-Being selected for CPD review in one year does not exclude you from being selected in any following years, as social workers are chosen at random.
+We choose social workers randomly for CPD review.
+Being selected for CPD review in one year does not exclude you from being selected in any following years.

 Outcome of CPD review